shadowing-french

 Native-sounding French doesn’t just magically happen.

-It takes lots of practice listening to and imitating real French speech.
+It takes lots of practice to listen to and imitate real French speech.

 With a language learning method called shadowing, you’ll be practicing authentic-sounding French from the get-go.

-We’ll walk you through the steps to shadowing French and share seven sensational audio resources that’ll help you shadow like a pro.
+We’ll walk you through the steps to shadowing French and share eight resources that’ll help you shadow like a pro.

 What Are the Benefits of Language Shadowing?

-Shadowing also helps you develop native-sounding speech from the beginning.
+• It helps you develop native-sounding speech from the beginning.
 When you start shadowing French, you may not be able to catch all the nuances of the speaker’s pronunciation.
-However, that’ll come in time, and meanwhile you’ll get experience with the more difficult aspects of sounding like a native, such as rhythm and intonation.
-This video explains in more detail:
+However, you can grasp some of the more difficult aspects of sounding like a native, such as rhythm and intonation.
+This video explains the process in more detail:

-Once you’ve shadowed the same source material a few times, reproducing the native speaker’s intonation and rhythm should become automatic for you.
+Once you’ve shadowed the same source material a few times, reproducing the native speaker’s intonation and rhythm should become second nature to you.
 At that point, you can try to pay more conscious attention to the pronunciation of the words.

 1. Repeat What You Hear Immediately

-The idea is to internalize the French syllables as they really sound.
-If you pause or overthink it, you’ll end up substituting more recognizable sounds that you already use in your native language—these incorrect pronunciations are called eggcorns.
+The goal is to internalize the French syllables as they really sound.
+If you pause or overthink it, you’ll end up substituting more recognizable sounds that you already use in your native language.
+The technical term for these incorrect pronunciations is “eggcorns.”

-Don’t mumble when you’re shadowing French.
-Speak clearly and deliberately, as though every word you’re saying is vitally important.
+Also, don’t mumble when you shadow French.
+Speak clearly and deliberately, as though every word you’re saying is of the utmost importance.

-Dr. Arguelles recommends walking at a brisk pace while shadowing, preferably outdoors.
+Dr. Arguelles recommends walking at a brisk pace while shadowing.
+Ideally, this should be done in an area with lots of greenery.

-• Better performance on a memory test than other subjects who took a walk in a city
+• Better performance on a memory test than those who took a walk in a city (i.e., an area that doesn’t have much in the way of natural scenery)

 • Restored mental concentration